America’s March to Expand Voting Rights

 On the heels of the high court ruling, four more states – Arkansas, North Carolina, North Dakota, and Virginia – passed similar laws.
 The photo laws immediately became embroiled in legal challenges and state courts in Arkansas, Missouri, and Pennsylvania struck them down, saying they imposed an unconstitutional burden on state voters.
 Oklahoma and South Carolina softened their laws, by adding loopholes for voters who were unable to obtain the required photo IDs.

 But a battle royale has ensued in states like Alabama, North Carolina, Texas, Virginia, and Wisconsin.
 Voter advocacy groups have gone to federal court, charging that these laws illegally keep hundreds of thousands, perhaps millions, of eligible adults off the voter rolls and that fate falls disproportionately on poor, black, elderly, and student would-be voters.
 In fact, recent academic and government studies have shown that voter turnout has gone down after states imposed photo ID laws.

 The New Crossfire – Open Up the Vote

 But in the clashing crossfire of modern American politics, another band of states has moved sharply in the opposite direction, seeking to open up the vote.
-Fifteen states from Maine to Oregon and from West Virginia to California are pushing to expand access to voting by making voter registration easier though Motor Voter laws, Election Day registration and online registration.
+Fifteen states from Maine to Oregon and from West Virginia to California are pushing to expand access to voting by making voter registration easier through Motor Voter laws, Election Day registration, and online registration.